Cheremosh National Nature Park: Climate and ecoregion

-The Cheremosky area has a Humid continental climate - warm summer sub-type (Köppen climate classification Dfb), with large seasonal temperature differentials and a warm summer (at least four or more months averaging over 10 C, but no month averaging over 22 C).
+The Cheremosh area has a Humid continental climate - warm summer sub-type (Köppen climate classification Dfb), with large seasonal temperature differentials and a warm summer (at least four or more months averaging over 10 C, but no month averaging over 22 C).
 Precipitation in the general region averages 850 mm/yr, of which about 300 mm/yr falls in the park as snow.
 The average temperature in January is -9.1 C, and the average temperature in August is 21.5 C. Because the park is at higher elevations, its climate is cooler than the surrounding lowlands.

 The park is in the Carpathian montane conifer forests ecoregion.
-This region covers the Carpathians across their entire length, from Poland to the south of Romania, with the Cheremosky National Park approximately in the center.
+This region covers the Carpathians across their entire length, from Poland to the south of Romania, with the Cheremosh National Nature Park approximately in the center.

 Flora and fauna

 The dominant vegetation is spruce forest, which covers 80% of the park.
 Interspersed are mountain meadows, lakes and rivers, with the occasional stand of old-growth forest containing fir, pine and deciduous trees at lower altitudes.
 The park is especially known for it wide variety of mountain wildflowers.
+On the territory of the Cheremosky Park, 44 species of rare plants, more than 120 species of vertebrates and 5,000 invertebrates will be under state protection.